dbasir-projects/DatabricksSQL-Food-and-Nutrition-Insights/README.md

-# Daily Food and Nutrition Analysis
+# Daily Food and Nutrition Analysis using Databricks SQL
 This project performs data analysis on the Daily Food & Nutrition Dataset, which is designed for health-related machine learning models to analyze dietary patterns, nutritional intake, and their impact on health.
 The dataset contains 10,000 records from 1,000 unique users, covering a wide variety of food items and their nutritional values.

 Dataset Overview